Banner

 There are a few other books and some videos, including a video of The Out of Sync Child (apparently not available on DVD), but I haven't watched any of them myself.
 Try some of the catalogs listed below or the links above.
 I have read Sensory Secrets: How to Jump-Start Learning in Children by Catherine Schneider.
 I didn't feel that it added anything not already found in the above books, and went beyond what is actually pretty well-established theory in the field, so I can't recommend it.

-This book and others by the same OT is highly recommended on Amazon.
-The author's website it linked to above.
+This book - Understanding Your Child's Sensory Signals and another by the same OT is highly recommended on Amazon.
+The author's website is http://asensorylife.com (also linked above).

 Sources for Sensory Materials and Tools